tomvidm/Pelmeni2D/docs/pelmeni_scene.md

 The scene file should contain:
 * The scene id
 * A list, or a reference to a list of blueprints to prefetch
   * The blueprints contain their own lists of resources to prefetch, so the user is not required to list all the details.
+Simply list the desired blueprints, and the blueprints required resources will be fetched by their own.
 * A description of the scene graph for the engine to reconstruct
   * The exact format should be decided upon through iteration, testing and trial and error